How do we build a more loving and inclusive world?

 In 2016, when the serious troubles in the United States began to boil and coalesce into ever deepening and blatant racism, I went into a period of study with my friend and colleague Amanda Ball.

 We read everything that we could get our hands on about race, prejudice, and discrimination, and we educated ourselves from the ground up.
-There was a lot that we didn’t know, because things are set up so that we don’t know.
+There was a lot that we didn’t know, because things are set up so that we don’t know; that’s how dominance hierarchies work.
 Luckily, there is a vibrant community of writers and speakers who are sharing valuable knowledge.
 I have listed some of them below if you want to learn.

 On the night of the 2016 election, I found many new organizations to support, and then realized that reliable monthly donations would help more than one-time amounts, so I dedicated part of my income every month to organizations that protect the rights of people of color, immigrants, LGBTQIA+ people, disabled people, poor people, and the freedom of the press.
 I have listed some of them below if you want to help.

-Today, the serious and deadly problems caused by our racism are even more obvious than they were in 2016, and as people in the United States and across the world gather to protest racism and police brutality, I thought it might help to give you good things to read, people to follow, organizations to support, and ideas for creating the kind of serious structural change that’s required for an antiracist United States to emerge.
+Today, the serious and deadly problems caused by our racism are even more obvious than they were in 2016, and as people in the United States and across the world have gathered and voted to protest racism and police brutality, I thought it might help to give you good things to read, people to follow, organizations to support, and ideas for creating the kind of serious structural change that’s required for an antiracist United States to emerge.

 First, listen to the voices of the people themselves

-But staying in segregation reduces empathy and it reduces our creative imagination; we need both to create an antiracist world.
+But staying in segregation reduces empathy and it reduces our creative imagination — and we need empathy and creative imagination to create an antiracist world.

 If you have no close friends or no access to people who are very different from you, it can help to follow people on social media so that you can widen your perspective.
 For instance, you can follow each of the authors below.
 Watch and listen closely.
 Widening your empathy requires a period of respectful silence as you learn how to understand other people and their different experience of the world.